Haimasker/SplayTree/README.md

 </h1>

 <p align="center">
-	this is the implementation of splay tree - self-balancing binary search tree.
+	This is the implementation of splay tree - self-balancing binary search tree.
 </p>

 <p align="center">